chen3feng/blade-build/doc/en/aux.md

 You can build it.

-The source code for this command is [here] (https://github.com/chen3feng/tools/blob/master/vimrc).
+The source code for this command is [here](https://github.com/chen3feng/tools/blob/master/vimrc).